| | |

 There are three components to receptive listening: developing empathy; shifting

 from "I'm right" to "Point of view"; and staying calm.
+Developing Empathy With regard to hearing criticism,

 empathy means listening to other persons in such a way that you can understand